Stock Photography Earnings

 As The Saying Goes…From Little Acorns!

-Stock Photography Earnings – August 2010.
-As with most things in life, we all have to start somewhere and after seeing, commenting on and critiquing many stock images so far at ATP Members, I thought I would inject a little motivation into the proceedings.
+August 2010 (2018/2019 industry update at end): As with most things in life, we all have to start somewhere.
+After seeing, commenting on and critiquing many stock images so far at ATP Members, I thought I would inject a little motivation into the proceedings.
 Please note: This was our old private membership section at All Things Photography.
 We may be starting a new site one day so join our newsletter to be alerted.

-On a recent stock photography course held here in Weymouth, we took some images whilst out and about in town as well as one or two for fun in the studio at my house.
+On a recent stock photography course held here in Weymouth, we took some images whilst out and about in town.
+We also took one or two for fun in the studio at my house.
 Of those images, many have been accepted at all microstock agencies and a few have started selling already.

-Further to this, I had charge of the kids last Sunday as my wife had to go into work so I took them to the park for a play on the swings and a few games of tennis…of course I took my camera.
+Further to this, I had charge of the kids last Sunday as my wife had to go into work.
+Therefore, I took them to the park for a play on the swings and a few games of tennis.
+Of course I took my camera.
 I also dusted off my 15mm semi fisheye lens that I barely use as I wanted to re-ignite my passion for it.

 I experimented with some off camera flash to light up the subjects whilst purposely underexposing the shot.
 What this does is kill all or any highlights on the subject from strong, midday sun.
-You can then either leave as is or lighten the background to suit the subject but you end up with perfectly exposed subjects, no blown highlights and a “look” that differentiates from other people’s work.
+You can then either leave as is or lighten the background to suit the subject.
+You end up with perfectly exposed subjects, no blown highlights and a "look" that differentiates from other people's work.

 Anyway, I uploaded all these images to all agencies and immediately they were accepted.
 Not only that, in the past 5 days they have sold, (sometimes with multiple sales), every day.